-148. Hotbox Detectors
+150. Hotbox Detectors

-- (a) When authorized by the Help Desk, after stopping, a roll by inspection may be performed on the side of the train indicated as having defects at a speed not exceeding 10 MPH.
-The person making the inspection must visually monitor the train during the roll-by inspection for any defects, and must stop the train and inspect the cars identified as being defective. - (b) A crewmember must use a temperature indicator to determine if a bearing is overheated and car cannot continue in service as follows: - Stroke the outside surface of the top of the journal box or the lower half of the cup of the roller bearing - Stroke the top of the inboard surface of the adapter on Amfleet cars equipped with inboard bearings
+- (a) When authorized by the Help Desk, after stopping, a roll by inspection may be performed on the side of the train indicated as having defects.
+The person making the inspection must visually monitor the train during the roll-by inspection for any defects, and must stop the train and inspect the cars identified as being defective. - (b) Inspections must be made using a temperature indicator to determine if a bearing is overheated and car cannot continue in service.
+Results must be provided to the Help Desk. - (c) If no apparent defects are found, 20-axles ahead and behind of the designated defect must be inspected for the noted defect.